kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Feel No Pain</summary>
 <div markdown="1">

-<i>Requires: Constitution 13 or higher, Wisdom 8 or lower</i>
+*Requires: Constitution 13 or higher, Wisdom 8 or lower*

 Some people wonder whether you’re really physically tough, or if you’re just too oblivious to notice you’ve been wounded.
 Who needs mental fortitude when you’ve got a skull thick enough to stop evil magic!
 You gain the following benefits:
-<ul><li>You may make an unarmed strike with your head for 1d4 bludgeoning damage as a bonus action.
-You are proficient with this attack.</li>
+- You may make an unarmed strike with your head for 1d4 bludgeoning damage as a ***bonus action***.
+You are proficient with this attack.
-<li>Whenever you take damage, you can use your reaction to reduce the damage you take by 1d4, to a minimum of 1 damage.</li>
+- Whenever you take damage, you can use your ***reaction*** to reduce the damage you take by 1d4, to a minimum of 1 damage.
-<li>You have Expertise  on saving throws to avoid being socially manipulated or magically mind-controlled.
-This does not extend to illusions, where you instead have disadvantage</li></ul>
+- You have ***Expertise*** on saving throws to avoid being socially manipulated or magically mind-controlled.
+This does not extend to illusions, where you instead have disadvantage.
 </div>
 </details>

 <details>
 <summary>Lovable Klutz</summary>
 <div markdown="1">

-<i>Requires: Dexterity 8 or lower, Charisma 13 or higher</i>
+*Requires: Dexterity 8 or lower, Charisma 13 or higher*

 Though your clumsiness often interferes with routine tasks and you spend as much time on the ground as you do standing up, you always stay positive!
-It’s important to do your best every day. !
+It’s important to do your best every day!
 You gain the following benefits:
-<ul><li>A creature that makes a melee attack against you while you are prone does not gain advantage.</li>
+- A creature that makes a melee attack against you while you are prone does not gain advantage.
-<li>Whenever you roll 1 on an ability check or attack roll, you can use your reaction to gain some forgiveness.
-The next attack roll made against you before the beginning of your next turn has disadvantage.</li>
+- Whenever you roll 1 on an ability check or attack roll, you can use your ***reaction*** to gain some forgiveness.
+The next attack roll made against you before the beginning of your next turn has disadvantage.
-<li>People forgive you quickly for your mistakes.
-You have Expertise on any Charisma check that you make to gain favor with a creature you’ve accidentally wronged.</li></ul>
+- People forgive you quickly for your mistakes.
+You have ***Expertise*** on any Charisma check that you make to gain favor with a creature you’ve accidentally wronged.
 </div>
 </details>